Pacatro/Lse2Text/README.md

 # LSE to Text

-LSE to Text is a tool for translating Spanish Sign Language (LSE) images to text using deep learning.
-It provides a simple command line interface (CLI) for training models and running predictions.
+LSE to Text is a tool for translating [Spanish Sign Language (`LSE`)](https://en.wikipedia.org/wiki/Spanish_Sign_Language) images to text using deep learning.
+It provides a simple command line interface (`CLI`) for training and evaluating models.

 ---